nagasudhirpulla/taming_python/blog/skills/syslog_server_setup.md

 Syslog is a standard message format to communicate logs to a central logging server

 ## Simple Syslog server setup in windows
-* Syslog Watcher is a free Syslog listener for windows that view logs from various syslog sources
+* Syslog Watcher is a free Syslog listener for windows that view logs from various syslog sources that can be downloaded from [here](https://ezfive.com/syslog-watcher/downloads/)
 * Configure the Syslog Watcher to listen for syslogs at UDP port 514

 ![syslog watcher config demo.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/syslog%20watcher%20config%20demo.png)